pabtomas/dotfiles/exodia/doc/03_rule.md

               Image: 'docker.io/library/alpine:latest'
 ```

-Now each time you are using `navy new_alpine` it will pull the latest alpine image and create a container based on this image.
+Now each time you are using `exodia alpine` it will pull the latest alpine image and create a container based on this image.

 ### `Rule.id`